Replate-Lambda-BuildWeeks/Replate-HTML/README.md

 # Replate-HTML
-The Marketing page(s) for Replate, written with static HTML, CSS, and Javascript
+The Marketing page(s) for Replate, written with static HTML and CSS.